ckilcrease/BudgetApp/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

 (___TODO__: your project name_)

-# Shoppy Shoperson
+# StopBuying

 ## Overview

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+Finding out that your bank account balance is lower than you expected is about as fun as a root canal, but keeping track of your expenses can be annoying.

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+StopBuying is a web app that will allow users to set budgets for (optional) categories and keep track of their expenses.
+Users can register and login, at which point they can set (or alter) their spending categories and budgets (e.g. groceries, transportation, etc.) and enter actual purchases they have made.
+The app will provide them with an overview of their recent spending, as well as a comparison of their overall budget to their actual spending habits.
+Users will be able to request more detailed comparisons (e.g. per category)

 ## Data Model

 (___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users, Purchases, and Categories.

-* users can have multiple lists (via references)
+* Users can have multiple categories (via refs?? or by embedding?), and multiple purchases(via refs?? or embedding?)
+* each category can have...?
-* each list can have multiple items (by embedding)
+* each purchase can have multiple categories (in case one purchase fits into more than one category) via references

 (___TODO__: sample documents_)